WSMorrison/Hard_Parkers/README.md

 ### Media

 - Favicon icon by [Iconpacks](https://iconpacks.net/?utm_source=link-attribution&utm_content=1641), converted from .png to .ico by [favicon.io](https://favicon.io/favicon-converter/).
-- Splash image by Trevor Yale Ryan, as published on [Speedhunters](http://www.speedhunters.com/2020/01/slippers-and-sunsets-the-osixhi-meet/).
+- Splash image by Trevor Yale Ryan, as published on the HardParkers' dialectical nemesis, [Speedhunters](http://www.speedhunters.com/2020/01/slippers-and-sunsets-the-osixhi-meet/).

 For educational purposes only.